 Where We Work

-At its inception, and for many years following, AID worked solely in South Sudan as this was its reason for being, as explained above.
-However AID has always intended to expand into other areas of Sub-Saharan Africa and has recently begun work in Uganda and Kenya.
+AID worked for many years solely in South Sudan.
+However, we have always intended to expand into other regions and have recently begun work in Uganda and Kenya.
 To read more about these countries click here.

-Churches in East Africa are widespread and well trusted by all in society.
-Wherever possible AID works closely with local churches to carry out its projects, seeing this as the most effective way to reach communities, achieve effective transformation and reach sustainability.
+Churches in East Africa are widespread and generally well-trusted by local people.
+As a Christian charity, we work wherever possible with local churches to carry out our projects as we see this as the most effective way to reach communities and achieve sustainable transformation.
 To read more about why we work with churches click here.

-Currently AID is working to develop healthcare, sanitation, agriculture, microfinance and leadership development initiatives as well as to strengthen the church in Sub-Saharan Africa.
-To read more about our projects visit the ‘’Our Work’’ page by clicking here.
+Currently AID is working to develop healthcare, sanitation, agriculture, microfinance as well as to strengthen the church in Sub-Saharan Africa.
+To read more about our projects, visit the ‘’Our Work’’ page by clicking here.

 AID is overseen by four trustees all of whom possess a wide knowledge of the Church and international development initiatives.
 For more information about our trustees and staff click here.